realfansC/CIS-444/Lectures/L7 Swift Programming Language/CIS-444-Lecture-07.md

 Quick Demo:
 UIImagePickerController

-Using  `UIImagePickerController` API my user the ability to choose an image from the photo library, take a photo using out-of-box-controls from the UIImagePickerController API, and then display an image in the view after choosing.
+Using  `UIImagePickerController` API, the user has the ability to choose an image from the photo library, take a photo using out-of-box-controls from the UIImagePickerController API, and then display an image in the view after choosing.

+---
+### What is an API

 ---